OCR-D/ocrd-website/site/en/user_guide.md

 docker run --rm -u $(id -u) -v $PWD:/data -w /data -- ocrd/all:maximum ocrd-olena-binarize -I OCR-D-IMG -O OCR-D-BIN -P impl sauvola
 ```

-The specified processor will take the files in your Input-Group -I, process them and save the results in your Ouput-Group -O. It will also add
+The specified processor will take the files in your Input-Group `-I`, process them and save the results in your Ouput-Group `-O`.
+It will also add
 the information about this processing step and its results to METS file in your workspace.

 **Note:** For processors using multiple input-, or output groups you have to use a comma separated list.